Nanoparticle: Ostwald ripening

-Ostwald ripening is a process typically avoided in nanoparticle synthesis as it is known to negatively impact the functionality of nanoparticles.
-In this process, large particles grow at the expense of the smaller particles due to diffusion of disperse phase molecules through the continuous phase.
+Ostwald ripening is a process in which large particles grow at the expense of the smaller particles as a result of dissolution of small particles and deposition of the dissolved molecules on the surfaces of the larger particles.
+It occurs because smaller particles have a higher surface energy than larger particles.
+This process is typically undesirable in nanoparticle synthesis as it negatively impacts the functionality of nanoparticles.

 Two-step mechanism – autocatalysis model

 In 1997, Finke and Watzky proposed a new kinetic model for the nucleation and growth of nanoparticles.
 This 2-step model suggested that constant slow nucleation (occurring far from supersaturation) is followed by autocatalytic growth where dispersity of nanoparticles is largely determined.
 This F-W (Finke-Watzky) 2-step model provides a firmer mechanistic basis for the design of nanoparticles with a focus on size, shape, and dispersity control.
-The model was later expanded to a 3-step and two 4-step models between 2004-2008.
+The model was later expanded to a 3-step and two 4-step models between 2004 and 2008.
 Here, an additional step was included to account for small particle aggregation, where two smaller particles could aggregate to form a larger particle.
 Next, a fourth step (another autocatalytic step) was added to account for a small particle agglomerating with a larger particle.
 Finally in 2014, an alternative fourth step was considered that accounted for a atomistic surface growth on a large particle.

-Modeling nucleation in nanoparticles

-Recent work has begun to look at modeling the early stages of nucleation as well as the rates associated with nucleation through multiscale computational modeling.
-This includes exploration into an improved kinetic rate equation model as well as density function studies using the phase-field crystal model.

 Measuring the rate of nucleation

-The classical nucleation theory explains that the nucleation rate will correspond to the driving force One method for measuring the nucleation rate is through the induction time method.
+As of 2014, the classical nucleation theory explained that the nucleation rate will correspond to the driving force.
+One method for measuring the nucleation rate is through the induction time method.
 This process uses the stochastic nature of nucleation and determines the rate of nucleation by analysis of the time between constant supersaturation and when crystals are first detected.
 Another method includes the probability distribution model, analogous to the methods used to study supercooled liquids, where the probability of finding at least one nucleus at a given time is derived.

+As of 2019, the early stages of nucleation and the rates associated with nucleation were modelled through multiscale computational modeling.
+This included exploration into an improved kinetic rate equation model and density function studies using the phase-field crystal model.